 No Drill Dentistry

 Air abrasion is a drill-less technique that is being used by some dentists to remove early, small areas of tooth decay and to perform other procedures.
 During air abrasion, an instrument that works like a mini sandblaster is used to spray away decay.
 During air abrasion, a fine stream of particles is aimed at the stained or decayed portion of the tooth.
-These particles are made of silica, aluminum oxide, or a baking soda.
 Small particles of decay on the tooth surface are removed as the stream of particles strikes them.
 The particles of decay are then suctioned away.

 What Are the Advantages of Air Abrasion?